 722 Harrington Office Building

-Before joining the faculty at Texas A&M, Dr. Ettekal served as the Project Director on the Violence in Children’s Environment (VICE) study at the University at Buffalo’s Research Institute on Addictions.
-The VICE project (a 5-year R01 funded by NIDA) focused on examining developmental pathways to youth violence, victimization and drug use in a high-risk sample.
+Before joining the faculty at Texas A&M, Dr. Ettekal served as the Project Director on the Violence in Children’s Environment (VICE) study at the University at Buffalo’s Clinical and Research Institute on Addictions (CRIA).
+The VICE project (a 5-year grant funded by NIH) focused on examining developmental pathways to youth violence, victimization and drug use in a high-risk sample.